INP-PM/FEDM/README.md

     quay.io/fenicsproject/stable
 ```

-Here it is assumed that the FEDM code is located in the subdirectory `fedm` within the current directory.
+Here, it is assumed that the FEDM code is located in the subdirectory `fedm` within the current directory.
 Now, switch to the shared volume mounted in the container to use FEDM:

 ```bash
 cd shared/fedm